Practice Areas

 • Whether lab results and analysis were handled properly.

 If you are facing your first conviction for illegal cultivation and growing or marijuana in Ohio, the court may be more lenient with your sentence.
 A clean criminal record can will undoubtedly work to your advantage if you are convicted.
-Cincinnati drug attorneys from LHA will do everything in their power to argue for a reduction in your charges and minimizing your penalties.
+Cincinnati marijuana attorneys from LHA will do everything in their power to argue for a reduction in your charges and minimizing your penalties.

 At Luftman, Heck, and Associates, our Cincinnati drug lawyers have years of experience fighting these kinds of charges, and we are prepared to do everything we can to represent your best interests.
 With our team headed by Brad Groene on your side, you will have the best chance to fight the charges successfully.
 We are available for our clients 24/7, so call our offices right now at (513) 338-1890 to set up a free consultation on your case.